 In much the same way that God allows evil people to commit evil acts, God allows the earth to demonstrate the consequences that sin has had on Creation.
 Again, Romans 8:19-21 tells us: “The creation waits in eager expectation for the children of God to be revealed.
 For the creation was subjected to frustration, not by its own choice, but by the will of the one who subjected it, in hope that the creation itself will be liberated from its bondage to decay and brought into the glorious freedom of the children of God.”

-So why would a loving and all-powerful God allow the catastrophic—citing, for our purposes here, especially Hurricane Katrina – to occur?
+So why would a loving and all-powerful God allow the catastrophic—citing, for our purposes here, especially the plague of COVID-19—to occur?

-Let’s go back to where we began for a look at the possibilities.
+Well, let’s go back to where we just were to a look at the possibilities.

-Was the hurricane a sign that the end is near?
+Is the plague a sign that the end is near?
 It has been said that we have been in the end times since the days of Jesus.
 While we are told to be on the watch, we are also commanded not to spend enormous amounts of time speculating on when the end will come.

-I don’t know why God allowed Hurricane Katrina to cause such devastating damage along the Gulf Coast and I wouldn’t dare to assert otherwise.
-God may have had a different reason for every individual touched by the storm, including you.
+I don’t know why God would allow the Covid-19 pandemic, and I wouldn’t dare to assert otherwise.
+God may have a different reason for every individual, every family, every community, every nation, even the world.
 But, you know, as Charles Spurgeon explained: when we cannot trace God’s hand, we must simply trust His heart.

 You might be surprised to learn that when a poll was taken of Hurricane Katrina evacuees living in shelters in the Houston area just days after the storm, eight in ten said that their faith had been strengthened through the ordeal.
 And 90 percent were hopeful for the future.
 More than half of their homes had been destroyed.
 Almost three-fourths didn’t have insurance to cover their losses.